jeffrey-anderson/aws-redshift-challenge/README.md

 * [Top 10 Performance Tuning Techniques for Amazon Redshift](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-techniques-for-amazon-redshift/)

 ## The Challenge
-Over the summer, your department intern, Johnny, setup a Redshift cluster for the Marketing department.
+Over the summer, your department intern, Johnny, setup a Redshift cluster for the Scooter's Big Wheels Marketing department.
 Initially, everything was performing well but as more data was added, performance started to degrade.
 Now, the AVP of Marketing is concerned because query performance is slow, the table load times are longer than anticipated, and storage usage is much higher than projected for the amount of data being stored.